 If you have multiple credit cards then simply add up all the credit limits of those cards ($100,000 in the below example) and then add up the total credit you have used ($75,000 in the below example).
 You can then work out your total credit utilization percentage as follows:-

 Total credit utilized $75,000 / $100,000 total credit limit x 100 = 75% credit utilization

-The reason this is important is because lenders see you as a more responsible borrower and a less risky prospect if you’re not maxing out your credit cards.
+The reason this is important is that lenders see you as a more responsible borrower and a less risky prospect if you’re not maxing out your credit cards.
 In turn, this is reflected in your credit score.

 If you are living on the edge when it comes to your credit, then it can suggest to a lender that you are struggling and are close to delinquency.

-Unfortunately there are rarely any quick wins when it comes to credit repair as it can take some time.
+Unfortunately, there are rarely any quick wins when it comes to credit repair as it can take some time.

 However, improving your credit utilization is one of the best weapons at your disposal as making changes here can bring about big results in a short time frame.

-Here’s some tips on how you can reduce your credit utilization:-
+Here are some tips on how you can reduce your credit utilization:-

 - Reduce your spending.
 By doing this you are paying off your debt without allowing any further debt to build up.
 Your credit card utilization will therefore naturally reduce.
 Managing to do this has a lot to do with budgeting and making proper use of your income so that there is no need to use credit cards.
 Improve your spending, budgeting and saving habits and you’ll find extra cash that can be used for purchases you would normally put on your credit card.